hjlllll/Functionalgrasp/Grasptype_bruch/README.md

 ## Introduction
-This brunch is labeling the grasp type of each instances.
+This brunch is labeling the grasp type of each instance.
 * In this project, we first obtain 33 kinds of various grasp types from [Ganhand](https://github.com/enriccorona/GanHand) using MANO representation: taxonomy.npy
 * Then we use the mapping method to obtain the dexterous hand key points using the method same as [TeachNet](https://github.com/Smilels/TeachNet_Teleoperation) if vis: